-You should try to use the version uploaded here on the Spigot page.
+You should try to use the version uploaded here on the Sponge page.
 All versions posted here are considered releases and have undergone extensive testing.
 Dev builds are also provided, however they are usually unstable and not feature complete.
 Only use these builds if you are interested in testing new versions or if for some reason you need the absolute latest changes.

 Yes, you can, although higher magnitude packet numbers will cause more rain particles to appear on your client which will lag you out eventually no matter how powerful your computer is.
 These affects are disabled by the client automatically in the desert an mesa biomes so you may want to ensure that a player is in one of those two before modifying their sky.
 If you are able to use Optifine the setting you should turn off is Options > Video Settings > Animations > Rain Splash.
 You could also turn off the rain however the rain splash is the main source of lag.

 Yes, you can!
 If your language is already supported, all you need to do is select it in your config.yml.
 If your language is not supported, is missing a translation, or has an incorrect translation, you may submit translations using this guide.